front/docs.newsfront.no/docs/02_Media.md

 Some Newsfront sites have been upgraded to our new Media system.
 Here's how it works!

-**1. Click "Select Media"** to find all the images you will use for the article.
+**1. Click "Select media"** button to find all the images you will use for the article.

 <img src="/docs/img/media/area.png">